 FIRST-EVER PRIDE OF THE AMERICAS FESTIVAL COMING TO GREATER FORT LAUDERDALE IN 2020

-The 10-Day Festival Focusing on LGBT+ Issues is Expected to Attract More Than 350,000
+The Six-Day Festival Focusing on LGBT+ Issues is Expected to Attract Hundreds of Thousands

 FORT LAUDERDALE, Fla.
-(May 15, 2018) – Greater Fort Lauderdale will be the host destination for the first-ever Pride of the Americas Festival in 2020.
-The 10-day event, just announced at the International Gay & Lesbian Travel (IGLTA) annual conference in Toronto, will be hosted by Pride of Fort Lauderdale and presented by the Greater Fort Lauderdale Convention & Visitors Bureau and will include a parade, a beach party, arts festival, social events throughout the destination, and a human rights conference focused on LGBT+ rights.
+(May 15, 2018) – Greater Fort Lauderdale will be the host destination for the first-ever Pride of the Americas Festival on April 21-26, 2020.
+The six-day event, just announced at the International Gay & Lesbian Travel (IGLTA) annual conference in Toronto, will be hosted by Pride of Fort Lauderdale and presented by the Greater Fort Lauderdale Convention & Visitors Bureau and will include a parade, a beach party, arts festival, social events throughout the destination, and a human rights conference focused on LGBT+ rights.

 The conference will draw attention to the issues LGBT+ individuals face in Latin America and the Caribbean.
 Although Greater Fort Lauderdale is close in proximity to Latin America and the Caribbean, they are miles apart regarding the treatment and acceptance of the LGBT+ individuals in their communities.
 The event hopes to bring international attention to these inequalities while improving education and understanding of the LGBT+ community on a global scale.

-“We worked extremely close with Pride Fort Lauderdale to develop the concept of this important and transformational event,” said Richard Gray, vice president, LGBT+ Marketing with the Greater Fort Lauderdale Convention and Visitors Bureau.
+“We worked extremely close with Pride Fort Lauderdale to develop the concept of this important and transformational event,” said Richard Gray, senior vice president of Diversity & Inclusion of the Greater Fort Lauderdale Convention and Visitors Bureau.
 “Greater Fort Lauderdale has been at the forefront of LGBT+ sensitivity and issues for decades and we look forward to continuing to lead the way by bringing together experts for this important and thought-provoking event.
-The Pride of Americas Festival joins the Southern Comfort conference as two of the most important LGBT+ events to take place in our destination.”
+Pride of Americas joins the Southern Comfort conference as two of the most important LGBT+ events to take place in our destination.”

 Welcoming 1.5 million LGBT+ visitors spending $1.5 billion, Greater Fort Lauderdale is well-suited to host this prestigious conference.
 With hundreds of gay-owned and operated businesses and the highest concentration of same-sex couple households in the country, the destination is one of the most diverse and welcoming in the world.
 It’s also home to one of the largest Pride Centers in the country, the world's first AIDS museum, the global headquarters of the International Gay & Lesbian Travel Association, and the Stonewall Museum, one of the only permanent spaces in the U.S. devoted to exhibitions relating to LGBT+ history and culture.